Dementia: Is This Dementia and What Does It Mean?

 Specific treatments vary depending on the cause of the dementia:

 - For patients with Alzheimer’s disease and Lewy body disease, medications called cholinesterase inhibitors are available.
 They can temporarily improve symptoms by boosting chemicals involved in memory and judgment.
 Another medication is memantine, which may temporarily improve symptoms by decreasing abnormal activity in the brain.
+New medications are being developed and studied, and may be approved by the FDA.
+They may be restricted to people in early stages of dementia or only available for those participating in clinical trials.
+A neurologist can help determine if these are appropriate and to evaluate the risks and benefits.

 - Treatment for vascular dementia focuses on controlling risk factors such as high blood pressure and high cholesterol.